reducecombine/rehardened/README.md

 It's tempting to simplify things and just always `reset`.
 But it's useful to also `refresh`, since it's vastly faster and sufficient for developing code and running tests.
   * I use Command+Option+Enter for `refresh`, Control+Enter for `reset`.

-### Avoid stateful or side-efectful namespaces to the extreme
+### Avoid stateful or side-effectful namespaces to the extreme

 If you are familiar with Reloaded, probably you already avoid side-effectful namespaces: